AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Experimental Study

 \subsection{Dataset Creation}

 The datasets for our experiments were meticulously constructed to simulate real-world network traffic conditions.
-The FlowLabel, Address Space, and Length fields were used to generate and carefully insert covert packets, which were encrypted based on the specified strategies.
+The Flow Label, Address Space, and Length fields were used to generate and carefully insert covert packets, which were encrypted based on the specified strategies.